 The western side of the gate is visible from the temple mount.
 A large gate house, dated to the end of the Byzantine period, protects the gate.
 The following picture is a view from the south-west side.

 Another view below – from the north-west side.

-This text refers to the ancient tradition of the gate in the second temple, dated to the 6th C BC exile in Babylon.
-According to Ezekiel, God's spirit left the city through the gate, but will return after the Messiah will return through it.
+This text refers to the ancient tradition of the gate in the second temple, dated to the 6th century BC exile in Babylon.
+According to Ezekiel, God’s spirit left the city through the gate, but will return after the Messiah will return through it.

 “Then he brought me back the way of the gate of the outward sanctuary which looketh toward the east; and it was shut.
 Then said the LORD unto me; This gate shall be shut, it shall not be opened, and no man shall enter in by it; because the LORD, the God of Israel, hath entered in by it, therefore it shall be shut.
 It is for the prince; the prince, he shall sit in it to eat bread before the LORD; he shall enter by the way of the porch of that gate, and shall go out by the way of the same”.